haberdashPI/Weber.jl/docs/src/start.md

 This final part of the code actually runs the experiment.
 Note that none of the code in setup actually runs during the experiment.
 This is _important_!
 Weber is designed to run as much code as possible before the experiment starts, during setup.
 This is called setup-time.
-This insures that the code that which does run during the experiment, during run-time, can do so in a timely manner.
+This ensures that code which does run during the experiment, during run-time, can do so in a timely manner.
 The only code that actually runs during the experiment is the behavior defined within each moment.

 # Where to go from here.

-That's it.
 From here you can begin writing your own simple experiments.
 Take a look at some of the example experiments under Weber's example directory to see what you can do.
 You can find the location of this directory by typing `Pkg.dir("Weber","examples")` in the julia console.
-To develop a deeper understanding, you can read through the rest of the user guide.
+To further your understanding of the details of Weber, you can also read through the rest of the user guide.
+Topics in the guide have been organized from simplest, and most useful, to the more advanced, least-frequently-necessary features.